yowchap/BoneLib/README.md

 **Extraes:** Ported nullable extension methods (originally made by WNP78) from MTINM, lots of testing, added InvokeActionSafe methods, added animal image popup methods

-**Adamdev:** Added events for NPC deaths and resurrections, and events for MarrowGame and MarrowScenes, added skip intro pref
+**Adamdev:** Added events for NPC deaths and resurrections, and events for MarrowGame and MarrowScenes, added skip intro pref, added BoneMenu

 <br>

 ## Changelogs (BoneLib)

+#### v2.0.0
+- Added BoneMenu
+- Added extension methods for safe action invoking
+- Changed level loading events in Hooking
+- Note: this update is not guaranteed to be compatible with mods made for BoneLib v1.x.x

 #### v1.4.0:
 - Added a preference to skip the intro